DVD-Video

-The DVD-Video specification was created by DVD Forum and can be obtained from DVD Format/Logo Licensing Corporation for a fee of $5,000.
-The specification is not publicly available and every subscriber must sign a non-disclosure agreement.
-Certain information in the DVD Book is proprietary and confidential.
+The DVD-Video specification was created by the DVD Forum and was not publicly available.
+Certain information in the DVD Format Books is proprietary and confidential and Licensees and Subscribers were required to sign a non-disclosure agreement.
+The DVD-Video Format Book could be obtained from the DVD Format/Logo Licensing Corporation (DVD FLLC) for a fee of $5,000.
+FLLC announced in 2024 that "On December 31, 2024, the current DVD Format/Logo License ("License") will expire.
+On the same date, our Licensing program, which originally started from 2000, will be terminated.
+There will be no new License program available and thus no License renewal is required."

 Video data

 To record digital video, DVD-Video uses either H.262/MPEG-2 Part 2 compression at up to 9.8 Mbit/s (9,800 kbit/s) or MPEG-1 Part 2 compression at up to 1.856 Mbit/s (1,856 kbit/s).
 DVD-Video supports video with a bit depth of 8 bits per color, encoded as YCbCr with 4:2:0 chroma subsampling.

 The following formats are allowed for H.262/MPEG-2 Part 2 video: